WHTS: History

-Signal downgrade

 In 2001, a construction permit for a new station on 105.3 was granted in Wisconsin.
 It would be licensed to Mukwonago, Wisconsin, and serve the Milwaukee metropolitan area.
 Because WCXT could regularly be heard across Lake Michigan in the Milwaukee and Sheboygan areas, Salem Communications (which owned the Wisconsin station at 105.3) paid the owners of WCXT to downgrade its signal from 100 kW to 28,000 watts, so its signal would not interfere with the Milwaukee-area station.

 In late 2004, WCXT was granted a construction permit to move into the Grand Rapids-Muskegon area.
 The new city of license became Coopersville and the station's class changed from C to B.

-Change in ownership and transmitter

 In early 2005, it was announced that WCXT would be sold to Citadel Broadcasting, a forerunner of today's Cumulus Media.
 With the sale came speculation about what would air once the station was newly built near Grand Rapids.
 In winter 2005, the format flipped to an automated and commercial-free classic country sound.
 The new owners called the station "Classic Country 105.3" with Citadel's takeover.
 This would turn out to be a filler format until the transmitter move would be completed.

 In late April 2006, the new transmitter hit the airwaves.
 The station began stunting with various sound effects such as drills and hammers.
 Announcements were made that a new station is being built and that classic country had been moved to 92.5 FM (WKOQ, later changing to WLAW).
 A few days later, the station began calling itself "Reality Radio," featuring various Citadel hosts talking about the upcoming format.

 On May 2, 2006 at 7:40 pm, 105.3 relaunched as Top 40 (CHR) "Hot FM."
 The first song played was "Bad Day" by Daniel Powter.
 Until the midday hours of May 3, the station ran a 20–30 song loop with an extended period of dead air between the songs.
 This was likely due to automation problem.
 The station picked up the WHTS call letters after 98.9 in Rock Island, Illinois, dropped it earlier that same year.
 The old WHTS also was a top 40 station.

 Citadel merged with Cumulus Media on September 16, 2011.